HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </reduce>
 ```

 The above code uses the external function executor `StatsUserRegion` to perform the reduction operation on `$users`, and then forms a statistical result as described in the JSON format above, including the number of the entire user and the number of users in all regions.
-Then use the `update` tag, `clear` tag, and `iterate` tag to perform three follow-up actions:
+Then use `update` tag, `clear` tag, `iterate` tag to perform three follow-up actions:

-- `update` tag: used to update the content of the `#the-user-statistics > h2 > span` element to the total number of users.
+- `update` tag: It is used to update the content of the `#the-user-statistics > h2 > span` element to the total number of users.
-- `clear` tag: Used to clear all child elements of the `#the-user-statistics > dl` element.
+- `clear` tag: It is used to clear all child elements of the `#the-user-statistics > dl` element.
-- The `choose` tag: used to convert the `$?.regions` object to an array of key-value objects.
+- The `choose` tag: It is used to convert `$?.regions` object to an array of key-value objects.
-- `sort` tag: used to sort the results of the `choose` action (array of key-value objects) in descending order by `v` (the number of people in the area).
+- `sort` tag: It is used to sort the results of `choose` action (array of key-value objects) in descending order by `v` (the number of people in the area).
 - `iterate` tag: Used to append user statistics by region to the `#the-user-statistics > dl` element.

 Assuming that the result after performing the reduction operation is the same as the data given in the aforementioned JSON format, the document fragment obtained after performing the above operation is: